SimonBlanke/Gradient-Free-Optimizers/docs/source/get_started/dependencies.rst

 - Serverless functions with package size limits
 - Air-gapped environments with limited package availability

-**No conflicts.** NumPy, pandas, SciPy, and tqdm are among the most widely used Python packages.
-Adding GFO to an existing project is unlikely to introduce version conflicts.
+**No conflicts.** NumPy and pandas are among the most widely used Python packages.
+SciPy, tqdm, and scikit-learn stay optional, so downstream libraries can avoid pulling them in unless they need those features.

 Built-in Surrogate Models